List of fellows of the Royal Society of Arts

 Below is a partial list of fellows of the Royal Society of Arts (formally, the Royal Society for the Encouragement of Arts, Manufactures and Commerce).
-A Fellow of the Royal Society of Arts is entitled to use the post-nominal letters FRSA after his or her name.
+A Fellow of the Royal Society of Arts is entitled to use the post-nominal letters FRSA after their name.

 Fellowship

 Fellowship is granted to applicants "who are aligned with the RSA's vision and share in our values."
 Some prospective fellows are approached by the RSA and invited to join in recognition of their work; some are nominated or "fast-tracked" by existing fellows and RSA staff, or by partner organisations such as the Churchill Fellowship; others make their own applications with accompanied references, which are reviewed by a formal admissions panel consisting of RSA trustees and fellowship councillors.
 As of 2022, the RSA has adopted an inclusive policy and stated that acceptance to the fellowship does not require the applicant to be "a leader in your industry or a CEO of an NGO".